-Riverside campsite about 30 yards from the riverbank.
-Large pasture along river for walking, or sitting to enjoy the beauty of North Idaho.
-Surrounded by the Selkirk and Cabinet Montains.
-Private, no view of neighbors.
-Situated on 15.5-acre Certified Family Forest.
-If you hear the rumble of a train at night it's because the Union Pacific passes along the opposite edge of the property from the campsite.
-No cell service.
-A land line is available, on the North wall of the host’s cabin for 24/7 Emergency Use and personal use with a prepaid calling card.
+The riverside tent camp site is about 30 yards from the riverbank and ideally suited for a tent ,van or small trailer.
+The approach is a moderate downhill back-in.
+There is a large pasture along river for walking or sitting to enjoy the beauty of North Idaho.
+At the campsite, you are surrounded by the Selkirk and Cabinet Mountains.
+The area is private, so there are no view of the neighbors.
+It is situated on 15.5-acres of Certified Family Forest.
+If you hear the rumble of a train at night, it's because the Union Pacific passes along the opposite edge of the property from the campsite.
+There is no mobile phone service at the campsite.
+A land line is available on the North wall of the host’s cabin for 24/7 Emergency Use, and personal use with a prepaid calling card.
 There is a fire pit, covered shelter, a USFS-style charcoal grill, benches, bear-proof food storage box and picnic table.
-Lots of deer roam the property, along with many birds and other wildlife .
+There are a lot of deer that roam the property, along with many birds and other wildlife .

 - Check in: After 2PM

 - Check out: Before 12PM

 - Accepts bookings: 6 months out Weeknight discount: 25% off

 The vibe at Iron Horse Forest Tent Camp

 If you stayed here and have some insider info for us, let us know!